Updated: May 28, 2026

 4. Discoverability

 Unfortunately, building a great product is not enough, and you should take care to adequately promote your solution to users.
-Both PWA and native apps provide you with options to do so.
+Both PWA and native apps offer options to do so.

 In the case of native apps, you should pay attention to ASO (App Store Optimization) to increase the number of people who can find your application.
-Just as with PWA, where you have to mind SEO and follow its best practices, you’ll face similar challenges with ASO.
+Just as with PWA, where you have to mind SEO in your marketing strategy, you’ll face similar challenges with ASO.
 It includes putting your app in the correct category, providing quality and relevant screenshots of your app, writing a catchy title, investigating keywords to provide a results-oriented meta description, etc. These efforts should pay off with a higher rank among other similar applications.

 5. Time to market

 When the pandemic struck and lockdowns became the norm, our team was approached by a US mental health startup that wanted to develop a mobile-friendly solution to connect people with psychological support via text chat.
 We’ve suggested betting on PWA to craft the application as soon as possible.
-Our team managed to roll out the progressive web app in just one month, an unimaginable feat if speaking about developing a native mobile app for each platform separately.
+Our team managed to roll out the progressive web app in just one month, an unimaginable feat when you think about developing a native mobile app for each paticular platform separately.

 The fact that the native app should be developed for different operating systems delays the app’s time to market.
-Add to this the need to wait for approvals from the App Store and Play Store before putting your solution on display.
+Add to this the need to wait for approvals from app stores like Apple App Store and Google Play before putting your solution on display.
 Therefore, be prepared that it will take more than a few months from the start of the development to the point when users can download your app.

 Want to join the ranks of companies with successful front-and-center solutions?